 Certainly yes.
 But it can be too esoteric for green hands.
 Most of them feel confused about what's libdav1d and how does it work on HandBrake AV1 encoding.

 Firstly, dav1d is a new open-source AV1 decoder developed by the VideoLAN and FFmpeg communities and sponsored by the Alliance for Open Media.
 And you know, HandBrake uses FFmpeg under the hood and generally can open whatever FFmpeg will, including AV1 video files.
 You can find more info about adding fast AV1 decoding / source file support via libdav1d in Github.

-Why Not Encode / Decode AV1 Video Files with WinX HD Video Converter Deluxe?
+Part 2.
+Why Not Encode/Decode AV1 Video Files with WinX HD Video Converter Deluxe?

 Besides HandBrake, there are some other AV1 encoders, like FFmpeg, VLC and today's focus - WinX HD Video Converter Deluxe.
 It enables users to transcode AV1 video files in WebM or other formats to almost all the mainstream video codecs / formats like HEVC, H.264, MP4, AVI, MOV, WMV etc. And with the support of hardware acceleration technology, WinX HD Video Converter Deluxe can complete AV1 encoding in blazing fast speed, up to 47x real-time faster.

 Better still, it won't require a learning cruve.
 Merely 3 steps can make all done!
 Let's check the details:

 - Launch WinX HD Video Converter on your computer.
 And drag and drop or click "+Video" to load the target AV1 video file(s).

 - Choose an output format, for example MP4 Video in H.264 or HEVC codec.
 It all depends on your needs.